%20Clone%20with%20Adalo.jpg)

 - Responsive web apps that work on any browser

-- Built-in database with relational capabilities for complex social connections
+- Built-in database with relational capabilities and no record limits on paid plans

 - Component marketplace with dozens of premium components for enhanced features